Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 The team also uses ultrasound and angiography to evaluate your arteries and blood flow.
 They also use electromyography (EMG) and nerve conduction studies to diagnose neuropathy.

-The team at the University Pain Medical Center approach PAD-related pain in two ways.
+The team at the University Pain and Spine Center approach PAD-related pain in two ways.
 They provide a variety of treatments to relieve your pain.
 Depending on your specific condition, your provider might recommend a nerve block or cold laser therapy.
 They might prescribe medication to improve your blood flow and reduce your claudication.

 At the same time, they can recommend lifestyle adjustments to improve your circulatory health.
 They can work with your vascular health specialist to help you restore your health and reduce your pain.